-The truck accident lawyers at Kaine Law help identify and hold liable the correct party by investigating the negligence that caused your Valdosta collision.
+The Valdosta truck accident lawyer at Kaine Law help identify and hold liable the correct party by investigating the negligence that caused your Valdosta collision.
 We identify negligence through four elements:

 - Duty of care – The truck driver had a responsibility to drive safely.

 - Breach of duty – The driver did not adhere to that responsibility.

 - Causation – Their failure to drive responsibly cause your injuries.